 "Many of the cliff dwellings at Mesa Verde are small, only one or two rooms built in alcoves or shallow caves," wrote archaeologist Larry Nordby in a chapter of the book "The Conservation of Decorated Surfaces on Earthen Architecture" (J. Paul Getty Trust, 2006).
 He noted that one of the largest cliff-dwelling sites is a place we call "Cliff Palace."
 It contains about 150 rooms and nearly two dozen kivas that were used, presumably, as a gathering place for rituals.

 Cliff Palace also had many decorations that are not well preserved.
 "Fairly typical examples of embellishments are a panel of numerous stamped handprints above doorways and a series of zoomorphic (animal) figures painted onto plasters," Nordby writes.

 The cliff settlements were not to last.
 Another population collapse occurred, this time at the end of the 13th century, leaving sites like Cliff Palace abandoned and falling into ruin.
 The people appear to have migrated south again to sites in Arizona and New Mexico.

 At one Mesa Verde site called "Sand Canyon," people late in the 13th century were depending more on wild plants and were eating less domesticated turkey.
-With the population shrinking the site fell into ruin and "refuse was being deposited in once-important civic or ceremonial structures, such as the great kiva," the researchers write.
+With the population shrinking, the site fell into ruin and "refuse was being deposited in once-important civic or ceremonial structures, such as the great kiva," the researchers wrote.